SantiagoPuertas/Dwelling-Energy-Insights/README.md

 	* WP = Heat Pump
 	* Cross validation technique = Statistical technique which involves partitioning the data into subsets, training the data on a subset and use the other subset to evaluate the model’s performance.
 	* Dropout = Dropout is a technique where randomly selected neurons are ignored during training.
 They are “dropped-out” randomly.
 This means that their contribution to the activation of downstream neurons is temporally removed on the forward pass and any weight updates are not applied to the neuron on the backward pass.
+	* One-hot encoded arrays technique = A one hot encoding is a representation of categorical variables as binary vectors.
+This first requires that the categorical values be mapped to integer values.
+Then, each integer value is represented as a binary vector that is all zero values except the index of the integer, which is marked with a 1.

 ____

 **Data preprocessing**

 1. Data exploration

-In order to explore the data, we plotted the energy delivery and energy consumption of one dwelling.
-From these plots we realized that the smart meters sometimes malfunctioned and did not save the data correctly, instead, what it did was to sum up all the values since it stopped working until it started again.
+In order to explore the data, I plotted the energy delivery and energy consumption of one dwelling.
+From these plots I realized that the smart meters sometimes malfunctioned and did not save the data correctly, instead, what it did was to sum up all the values since it stopped working until it started again.
 Apart from that, there were also some dwellings where the smart meter was installed later and, therefore, there were a lot of missing data.

 2. Data cleaning

 The data was cleaned by removing those dwellings which had less data than the others and those rows where there were blank spaces or outliers for any dwelling.
+The decision to delete the house with very little stored data comes because if we put that house together to train the model, it would train unevenly and would not draw correct patterns

+Using the following formula: max_production = **(75 * 230) / 4000** I have been able to find outliers.
+75 amps * 230 volts divided by 4 (because each row of data is every 15 minutes) and multiplied by 1000 to convert it to KW.

+Any value above this measure is considered an outlier, taking into account the average contracted power in the neighborhood from which we obtained the data

 3. Data preparation

-Once we cleaned it, we added the weather data to the dataset, which comes from the KNMI (Koninklijk Nederlands Meteorologisch Instituut) and some dummy variables as well (month, season...).
-Eventually we placed all the houses one below each other to feed the models.
+Once the data was cleaned it, the weather data was added to the dataset, which comes from the KNMI (Koninklijk Nederlands Meteorologisch Instituut) and some dummy variables as well (month, season...).

 Finally, the data has been placed in a certain way to feed our models.
 We have put all the data vertically, one below the other, that is, the columns of each house have all been placed in the same column in the same order that they had horizontally in the original dataset.
 This has allowed us to have all the dataset information in a 2-dimensional array (821100 x 10)

-Once we have the data in the correct way they have normalized to be able to have them all on the same scale and better train the network
+Once the data was in the correct way they have been normalized to be able to have them all on the same scale and better train the network.
+But this has been done individually in each script, so each one could work with the dataset clean and ready to work, but not standardized.
+This has been so because if you add another column or feature to your already normalized data, they are on another scale.

 4. Data explanation